 BACHELOR OF ARTS

 At least 9 credits must be completed from economics courses numbered 300 or above in addition to the core requirements.
 Students may substitute up to six credits from related courses taught by other departments.
-These substitutions must be approved by the economics department chairperson and filed with the Office of the Dean.
+These substitutions must be approved by the economics department chairperson and filed with the Office of the Dean before taking the course.
 Three of these credits can be from statistics-BUS 210, 212, STA 308, 409, or 412-and do not require departmental approval.
 Students planning to do graduate work in economics are encouraged to take ECN 375, 376 and at least one semester of statistics.

 A total of 120 credits is required for graduation.
 At least 42 of these must be in courses numbered 300 or above.